 Starting a business in Malaysia begins with one crucial step: registering your company with the Suruhanjaya Syarikat Malaysia (SSM), also known as the Companies Commission of Malaysia.
-Whether you're a local entrepreneur or a foreign investor looking to establish a presence in Southeast Asia, understanding the company registration process is essential for getting your business off to the right start.
+Whether you are a local entrepreneur or a foreign investor, understanding the company registration process is essential for establishing a legitimate business presence in the country.

 Understanding Business Structures in Malaysia

-Private Limited Company (Sdn Bhd) — This is the most popular choice for businesses in Malaysia.
-A Sendirian Berhad offers limited liability protection, meaning your personal assets are generally protected from business debts.
-It requires a minimum of one director and one shareholder, and there's no minimum paid-up capital requirement.
+Private Limited Company (Sdn Bhd) is the most common choice for businesses.
+It offers limited liability protection, meaning shareholders are only liable up to their capital contribution.
+A Sdn Bhd requires a minimum of one director and one shareholder, with no maximum limit on shareholders up to 50.

 Requirements for Company Registration